frankgiordano/findwordpositions-hashmap/README.md

 as line number and value as positions within that line.

 NOTE: This problem stores the first character position of the word within the line number.
-It does not store the occurence position of the entire string word.
+It does not store the occurrence position of the entire string word.

 For instance,